gosub-com/Zurfur/README.md

 cycles are created during program execution.

 Even if we need a tracing collector because cycles are created, it can skip all data structures that can't cycle.
-For instance, a 100Mb `Map<str,str>` doesn't need to be traced since it can't have a cycle.
+For instance, a 100Mb `Map<Str,Str>` doesn't need to be traced since it can't have a cycle.

 Calling an async function doesn't create garbage because each task has its